 In June 2019, the City received notification from the South Carolina Department of Health and Environmental Control ("DHEC") that the City's sewer system was rated unsatisfactory after a recent inspection.
-This unsatisfactory rating is due to several deficiencies noted during the inspection, including the following: all four lift / pump stations are in need of immediate repair / upgrades, there is significant corrosion and deterioration of sewer lines and manholes, and a general lack of maintenance of the sewer system overall.
+This unsatisfactory rating was due to several deficiencies noted during the inspection, including the following: all four lift / pump stations were in need of immediate repair / upgrades, there was significant corrosion and deterioration of sewer lines and manholes, and a general lack of maintenance of the sewer system overall.
 The City does not have the resources to repair and upgrade the lift / pump stations, which is estimated to cost around \$1 million.
-The City will be applying for grants to provide the necessary funds for these repairs along with other needed repairs and upgrades.
+The City is applying for and has received grants to provide the funds for these repairs along with other needed repairs and upgrades.
 In addition, the City does not presently have a map, reports, or any records of their current system.
-The City is planning to develop a map.
+The City is developing a map.
 They are working with an engineering consultant on mapping and potential inflow and infiltration issues.
-The City has also began submitting reports to DHEC on a quarterly basis as required.
+The City is currently working with DHEC on the details of a consent order agreement.